arrow_back Back to all articles

 Disk encryption is the usual baseline.
 It protects data when a server is unplugged.
 But the second the database is running and queried by the application, the data sits there in cleartext.

 Pinitto uses field-level encryption.
 Your name, email, phone number, forum posts, wiki pages and library item descriptions are stored as individually encrypted bytes.
-To read a single post, the application must actively fetch the specific community's key from the vault.
+To read a single post, the application must ask the vault to unlock that community's key.

-If someone dumps our database, all they get is a massive pile of opaque blobs.
+If someone dumps our database, they get a pile of unreadable bytes.

 How you search in the dark

-If everything is encrypted, how do you search for a neighbor's drill?
+If everything is encrypted, how do you search for a neighbour's drill?
 You can't search inside encrypted text directly.
 That defeats the encryption.

 Instead, we use hashed trigram indexes.
 When you write a post, the system hashes three-letter chunks of your text.
 When you search, it hashes your query.
 The database matches the hashes, while the actual text stays entirely encrypted.
 We only decrypt the exact hits for your screen.